Sony 16-35mm F4 FE Lens Review

 Sony 16-35mm Sharpness Overview

-The lens is sharp.
-From the center to the corners, and at 16mm to 35mm.
-I couldn’t really ask for more.
-There are no smeary corners, plus chromatic aberrations, distortion and vignetting are all very well controlled.
+The lens is sharp—from the center to the corners and at 16mm to 35mm.
+I couldn’t ask for more.
+There are no smeary corners, and chromatic aberrations, distortion, and vignetting are all very well controlled.

-I believe Sony does cook their RAW files with a slight correction to many of these issues and they do sharpen the RAWs quite a bit.
-So keep that in mind when comparing to Canon or Nikon glass via an adapter.
+Sony cooks its RAW files with a slight correction to many of these issues and sharpens the RAWs quite a bit.
+So, keep that in mind when comparing it to Canon or Nikon glass via an adapter.

 Sony 16-35mm F4 Sunstars And Flaring

-You won’t get great sunstars with this lens, even at higher apertures.
-But on the plus side, pointing the camera into the sun gives very little flaring.
+With this lens, you won’t get great sun stars, even at higher apertures.
+However, pointing the camera into the sun causes very little flaring.

 Sony A7r II, 16mm, ISO 100, f11, 0.6sec